segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/qualtrics/index.md

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) click **Add Source**.
 2. Search for "Qualtrics" in the Sources Catalog, select Qualtrics, and click **Add Source**.
 3. On the next screen, give the Source a nickname configure any other settings.
    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (for example, SourceName_Prod, SourceName_Staging, or SourceName_Dev).
 4. Click **Add Source** to save your settings.
 5. Log in to your Qualtrics Account.
 Navigate to workflows, select a workflow to send Segment events from, and add a new Segment task.
 6. From within the Segment task, after connecting with your workspace API key, select your Qualtrics source and continue to set up the task with the event, data mapping, and more.
-7. See more information on the Qualtrics Segment task at the following [Qualtrics support page](https://www.qualtrics.com/support/integrations/twilio-segment/twilio-segment-task/)
+7. For more information on the Qualtrics Segment task, view the [Qualtrics support page](https://www.qualtrics.com/support/integrations/twilio-segment/twilio-segment-task/){:target="_blank"}.

 ## Stream